 Add payment icons on Shopify footer

 - Click Show payment icons to enable them.

 - To choose payment types, go to the Settings in the Shopify admin.

-- Connect your social media accounts in the Social media portion of the Theme settings.
+- Find the Social media portion of the Theme settings.

 - Insert your social media URL in each box.